0

 1. The Big Scary Warning Is Gone

-For a long time, hormone therapy came with a bold black box warning about heart disease, breast cancer, and dementia.
+For a long time, hormone therapy came with a bold black box warning about heart disease, cognitive concerns, and other serious risks.

-But this warning was based on uutdated and misunderstood research, including data that wasn’t statistically significant.
+But this warning was based on outdated and misunderstood research, including data that wasn't statistically significant.

 Now the FDA points out what many of us have been saying for a long time — current knowledge shows the risks are different (and much less) than was once thought.
 And, thus, the black box warning is being removed.

-This is a huge step toward giving women clearer, more accurate information and more options when it comes to addressing symptoms of perimenopause and menopause.
+This is a huge step toward giving women clearer, more accurate information and more options when it comes to addressing the changes of perimenopause and menopause.

 2. One Warning Is Still There

-The warning about endometrial cancer (cancer of the uterine lining) will stay—but only for whole body (systemic) estradiol-alone products.
+A warning about uterine lining health will stay — but only for whole body (systemic) estradiol-alone products.

 This is not new.
-It simply reminds women who still have a uterus that systemic estradiol (i.e. the patch or pill) should be used with oral progesterone to stay safe.
+It simply reminds women who still have a uterus that systemic estradiol (i.e. the patch or pill) is generally used alongside oral progesterone.

 Note that progesterone does NOT have to be used when using vaginal estrogens as directed.